GDDevTools/devtools-protocol/about.md

 Casual users should **not** download this.
 It does nothing (except opening a WebSocket port for the entire game idk)

 # ello orld
-The Geometry Dash DevTools Protocol allows for tools to instrument, inspect, debug and profile GD instance.
+The Geometry Dash DevTools Protocol allows for tools to instrument and inspect GD instance.
 Nothing uses this protocol and I maintains this API.

 Instrumentation is divided into a number of domains (DOM, Input, Network etc.).
 Each domain defines a number of commands it supports and events it generates.
 Both commands and events are serialized JSON objects of a fixed structure.